Women’s History Month: Suffrage, Bra Burning, SlutWalks And Empowerment

 Nothing says empowerment quite like burning your bra.
 Except that no one at the Miss America Protest actually burned their bra.

 During Women’s History Month, we should take a minute to understand what actually happened that day.
-Upset with the standard’s of beauty displayed at the Miss America pageant, women decided to protest using beauty symbols:
+Upset with the standard’s of beauty displayed at the Miss America pageant, women decided to protest using beauty symbols.

-“As the pageant was taking place, feminists marched around the ‘”freedom trash can’ in which they tossed items they perceived as symbols of feminine oppression: high heels, makeup, girdles and bras.”
+“As the pageant was taking place, feminists marched around the ‘freedom trash can’ in which they tossed items they perceived as symbols of feminine oppression: high heels, makeup, girdles and bras.”

-According to Women’s Rights 1960, the concept of bra burning was empowering because it showed a new independence of men:
+According to Women’s Rights 1960, the concept of bra burning was empowering because it showed a new independence of men.

 “Women burned their bras because they felt that it proved a statement or made a stand for Women’s Rights.
 Another reason they burned their bras was because it was a symbol that showed independence of men at the time.
 The women that didn’t burn their bras often walked around wearing no bra at all.
 This was also meant to show independence of men.
 Many women thought that it meant freedom to be natural instead of pushed up.”